mibradl/DevOps/Chapter2_Linux_OS/Module_15_Environment_Vars/README.md

   password=DB_PWD
 )

-Note: this is a python examplet
+Note: this is a python example

 Makes the application more flexible.